What is Falinks Raid Boss? (Mega Concept Discussion)

 Cup Meta Analysis

-- Pure Fighting typing gives niche coverage
+- Pure Fighting typing gives it some niche coverage

-- Predictable moves/li>
+- Predictable gameplay

 Final Master Summary